CieranAlmond/octo/README.md

 <h1><span style="color:#D6336C;">Question: How would you identify and prioritise any potential security problems❓</span></h1>

-# Initial thoughts / assumptions being made from initial impressions 🧠:
+# Initial thoughts / assumptions being made🧠:

 - Small org and immature functions, first security hire.
 Have to be pragmatic with solutions and with what is addressed based on resource available
 - AWS architecture probably would need a review, as there likely wouldn’t have had security implementations